 Neglect: Neglect includes possible dehydration, weight loss, or malnutrition.
 A resident’s necessities are missing; eyeglasses, hearing aids, or dentures, for example.
 The resident is dirty and the room unclean.

 Emotional and verbal abuse: Shouting at or even ignoring a patient is abusive behavior.
 Watch for signs of an easily startled resident, or one who appears frightened at the sight of a caregiver.

 Contact Our Florida Nursing Home Abuse Lawyers

 Entrusting your loved one to a nursing home, only to discover their abuse or neglect, is unacceptable.
-The Dolman Law Group Accident Injury Lawyers, PA holds accountable those who mistreat our senior citizens.
+The Sibley Dolman Gipe Accident Injury Lawyers, PA holds accountable those who mistreat our senior citizens.
 If you suspect your elderly loved one is the victim of abuse or neglect, call (727) 451-6900 or contact us online for an immediate, free consultation.

 Our award-winning attorneys believe the elderly residents of Clearwater and the surrounding area deserve a safe place to call home.
-Clients of The Dolman Law Group Accident Injury Lawyers, PA have someone who puts you and your loved one’s interests first, and a powerful ally in the event of misconduct by an elder care facility.
+Clients of The Sibley Dolman Gipe Accident Injury Lawyers, PA have someone who puts you and your loved one’s interests first, and a powerful ally in the event of misconduct by an elder care facility.